tsaarni/grpc-json-sniffer/README.md

 go run -tags live_public github.com/tsaarni/grpc-json-sniffer/example/server
 ```

+The messages are written to the `grpc_server_capture.json` file in the current directory.
 Access the captured messages by visiting [http://localhost:8080](http://localhost:8080).

 The `live_public` tag is used to enable the web server that serves static files from the `public` directory, for development purposes.